 In 2012 I caught the eye of one of the best and most famous internet marketers out there – Ryan Lee.
 He asked me to do a few webinars for his private group about WordPress and then another on generating traffic – we had a blast!
 Later that year he invited me to speak at his marketing event Dot Com Expo (DCX) – I couldn’t believe it!
-I did a presentation to a full room of people and got great feedback on my presentation about 7Search.
-Immediately following my first major speaking gig I created a step by step course on how to use 7Search to generate leads and make money.
-Click HERE to open 7SFormula in a new tab.
+I did a presentation to a full room of people and got great feedback on my presentation about 7Search (now a defunct ad platform).

 It was at Ryan’s event that I met and became friends with two other amazing guys – Noah Kagan and Neville Medhora.
-I don’t think Noah needs much of an introduction, but if you don’t know him just Google his name.
+I don’t think Noah needs much of an introduction, but if you don’t know him just Google his name or visit OkDork.com.
 Neville is a great copywriter and has been doing stuff online forever.
 It’s been fun getting to know them both over the years and always interesting when Noah texts me 🙂

 Currently I run around 100 live websites, maintain a large portfolio of domains, market digital products I’ve created, market other people’s products using affiliate networks (like CJ, Clickbank, Peerfly, etc..,), lead generation, and much more.

 I’m a recognized expert in the field of domain names and have been hired by multiple large corporations to help with their domain strategy, acquisition, and even selling.
 I’m also a recognized expert at SEO, SEM, domains, WordPress, lead generation, and plenty of other really cool stuff.
 When it comes to buying traffic I use many methods such as PPV (contextual), PPC, banners, media buys, mobile marketing, and much more.

 Read more about my areas of expertise here: http://marketingfools.com/my-expertise/